DFM-VLA: Iterative Action Refinement for Robot Manipulation via Discrete Flow Matching: Experiments

-\paragraph{Effect of training data size.} \Cref{tab:ablation_data_scale} shows that \method~consistently outperforms both autoregressive and discrete diffusion baselines across all data scales on CALVIN ABCD$\rightarrow$D. At 10\% data, \method~ achieves an Avg.
-Len. of 3.21, outperforming AR at 1.71 and discrete diffusion at 2.84 by +1.50 and +0.37, respectively.
-It also remains the best at 50\% data with 4.03 and at 100\% data with 4.44, showing consistent gains as data scale increases.
+\Cref{tab:ablation_data_scale} shows that \method~consistently outperforms both autoregressive and discrete diffusion baselines across all data scales on CALVIN ABCD$\rightarrow$D. At 10\% data, \method~achieves an Avg.
+Len. of 3.21, outperforming AR and DD methods by 1.50 and 0.37, respectively.
+It also achieves the best result at both 50\% and 100\% data.
 These results indicate that DFM-VLA is particularly beneficial in low-data regimes while maintaining consistent advantages as training data scales up.